lynndova/Website/src/content/releases/modfest121.md

 ## Enjoy the tunes that line the time walls of Stasis!

-By Nulb, lumiscosity and WorldWidePixel.
+By Nulb, lumiscosity and lynndova.

 ModFest is a recurring event that celebrates the minecraft modding community!
 For ModFest 1.21 a few talented artists in our community decided to band together to make a full length soundtrack.